aalto-speech/wdecoder/README.md

 Graphs are created by a separate program which is given as input to the `decode` executable.

-### Branches

-* `master`, normal n-gram decoder for all the graph types
-* `class-only`, class n-gram decoder for word-based recognition and the unlimited vocabulary recognizers without `<w>` symbol
-* `class-ip`, interpolated n-gram and class n-gram decoder for word-based recognition and the unlimited vocabulary recognizers without `<w>` symbol
-* `wsw`, constrained vocabulary word based recognizer with a three-way model interpolation, word n-gram, class n-gram over words, subword n-gram

 ### Programs

 * `cleanlex`, removes words without proper triphones
-* `decode`, main decoder
+* `decode`, normal n-gram decoder for all the graph types
+* `class-decode`, class n-gram decoder for word-based recognition and the unlimited vocabulary recognizers without `<w>` symbol
+* `class-ip-decode`, interpolated n-gram and class n-gram decoder for word-based recognition and the unlimited vocabulary recognizers without `<w>` symbol
+* `wsw-decode`, constrained vocabulary word based recognizer with a three-way model interpolation, word n-gram, class n-gram over words, subword n-gram.
 * `lasc`, counts look-ahead states
 * `lastates`, precomputes `large-bigram` lookahead scores
 * `score`, scores utterances